mfa/datasette-webhook-write/README.md

       - "collection_id"
 ```

-WEBHOOK_SECRET is set as environment variable.
+`WEBHOOK_SECRET` is set as environment variable.

 ## Usage (pushing side)

-The json data pushed has to be signed with the WEBHOOK_SECRET and added to the headers of the POST call.
+The json data pushed has to be signed with the `WEBHOOK_SECRET` and added to the headers of the POST call.

-Generate the hmac signature (where `document` is the data you want to send, and `WEBKOOK_SECRET` is the secret only pushing+receving parties should know):
+Generate the hmac signature (where `document` is the data you want to send, and `WEBHOOK_SECRET` is the secret only pushing+receving parties should know):
 ```
 digest = hmac.new(
     key=WEBHOOK_SECRET.encode(),